codecapsules-io/docker-flask/README.md

 <br/>

 <p>
-This is the code to accompany the tutorial available at <a href="https://codecapsules.io/docs/deployment/how-to-deploy-flask-docker-application-to-production/">https://codecapsules.io/docs/deployment/how-to-deploy-flask-docker-application-to-production/</a>
+This is the code to accompany the tutorial available at <a href="https://codecapsules.io/docs/deployment/how-to-deploy-flask-docker-application-to-production/">How to deploy a Flask Docker application to production.</a>
 </p>

 You might also be interested in our other resources: